SorenLundt/WinGet-Wrapper/README.md

 # WinGet-Wrapper
-A PowerShell to install/manage applications using WinGet - Common use case include InTune, and other endpoint management products.´
+A PowerShell script to install/manage applications using WinGet - Common use case include InTune, and other endpoint management products.´
 Detection script available for fixed version and for dynamic version (automatically matches the installed version with version available with WinGet)

 * Can Dynamically find the WinGet directory to be used under System Context.